 - Car parks

-Council must be notified of ALL events held on public land in the municipality before the event is advertised.
-The event organiser is required to complete an Events Application Form for review by Council.
+Council must be notified of all events held on public land in the municipality before the event is advertised.
+The event organiser is required to complete an Event Permit Application Form and COVID-19 Management Plan for Events.
 Please ensure approval timeframes are adhered to.

 As the event organiser, it is your responsibility to ensure that all required permits are obtained from Council and any relevant legislation is complied with.

-A Guide to Holding an Event in Moorabool Shire
+A Guide to holding an event in Moorabool

 Economic Development Officer